Determining Creditable Grain Products in the CACFP

 - The product meets one of the WGR criteria listed in the USDA Policy Memorandum CACFP 09-2018, Grain Requirements in the CACFP; Questions and Answers.

 Tip!: All grain products, including infant and breakfast cereals, listed in any state agency’s Women, Infants, and Children (WIC) Authorized Food List Shopping Guide are creditable in the CACFP.
+The California Department of Public health WIC web page includes links to the California WIC Authorized Food List Shopping Guide.
 Access the USDA FNS Contacts for links to all state agencies’ WIC shopping lists.

 This institution is an equal opportunity provider.